buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.11-0.12.md

 The `-force` flag must be provided to the `rebaser` in order to rebase images with unsafe extension layers, and should be used with great care.

+### The `exporter` no longer deletes cache images

+The `exporter` will no longer delete the previous version of the cache image before saving the new version - which could lead to untagged blobs in the registry.

+Platforms should ensure that any untagged blobs are cleaned periodically if their registry does not already support such pruning.

 ### OCI layout is a supported export format (experimental)

 Platform 0.12 adds a new capability to [export application images on disk in OCI layout format](https://github.com/buildpacks/rfcs/blob/main/text/0119-export-to-oci.md).